Barry Lyndon: Principal photography

 Principal photography lasted 300 days, from spring 1973 through to early 1974, with a break for Christmas.
-The crew arrived in Dublin, Ireland in May 1973.
+Kubrick initially wished to film the entire production near his home in Borehamwood, but Ken Adam convinced him to relocate the shoot to Ireland.
+The crew arrived in Dublin in May 1973.
 Jan Harlan recalls that Kubrick "loved his time in Ireland – he rented a lovely house west of Dublin, he loved the scenery and the culture and the people".

-Many of the exteriors were shot in Ireland, playing "itself, England, and Prussia during the Seven Years' War."
-Kubrick and cinematographer Alcott drew inspiration from "the landscapes of Watteau and Gainsborough," and also relied on the art direction of Ken Adam and Roy Walker.
+Many of the exteriors were shot in Ireland, playing "itself, England, and Prussia during the Seven Years' War".
+Kubrick and cinematographer Alcott drew inspiration from "the landscapes of Watteau and Gainsborough", and also relied on the art direction of Ken Adam and Roy Walker.
 Alcott, Adam and Walker were among those who would win Oscars for their work on the film.

-Several of the interior scenes were filmed in Powerscourt House, an 18th-century mansion in County Wicklow, Republic of Ireland.
+Several of the interior scenes were filmed in Powerscourt House, an 18th-century mansion in County Wicklow.
 The house was destroyed in an accidental fire several months after filming (November 1974), so the film serves as a record of the lost interiors, particularly the "Saloon" which was used for more than one scene.
 The Wicklow Mountains are visible, for example, through the window of the saloon during a scene set in Berlin.
-Other locations included Kells Priory (the English Redcoat encampment) Blenheim Palace, Castle Howard (exteriors of the Lyndon estate), Huntington Castle, Clonegal (exterior), Corsham Court (various interiors and the music room scene), Petworth House (chapel), Stourhead (lake and temple), Longleat, and Wilton House (interior and exterior) in England, Lavenham Guildhall at Lavenham in Suffolk (amputation scene), Dunrobin Castle (exterior and garden as Spa) in Scotland, Dublin Castle in Ireland (the chevalier's home), Ludwigsburg Palace near Stuttgart and Frederick II of Prussia's Neues Palais at Potsdam near Berlin (suggesting Berlin's main street Unter den Linden as construction in Potsdam had just begun in 1763).
-Some exterior shots were also filmed at Waterford Castle (now a luxury hotel and golf course) and Little Island, Waterford.
-Moorstown Castle in Tipperary also featured.
-Several scenes were filmed at Castletown House outside Carrick-on-Suir, Co.
-Tipperary, and at Youghal, Co.
-Cork.
+Other locations included Kells Priory, County Kilkenny (the English Redcoat encampment); Huntington Castle, County Carlow (exterior) and Dublin Castle, County Dublin (the chevalier's home).
+Some exterior shots were also filmed at Waterford Castle, County Waterford (now a luxury hotel and golf course) and Little Island, Waterford.
+Moorstown Castle in County Tipperary also featured.
+Several scenes were filmed at Castletown House in Celbridge, County Kildare; outside Carrick-on-Suir, County Tipperary, and at Youghal, County Cork.